Bernas Coni Warren Home Page Investments

 INVESTMENT BONDS

-An Investment Bond is a lump sum investment, managed by a life assurance company.
-Money you invest purchases a number of 'units' within a fund, run by professional investment managers.
+Money you invest purchases a number of units within a fund, run by professional investment managers.

 Your units are pooled with those of other investors.